 On September 17, 2010, the College opened a permanent facility in Washington, D.C.
-It serves as a hub for Hillsdale friends and alumni, and as the local campus for Hillsdale undergraduates in the College’s flagship Washington-Hillsdale Internship Program (WHIP).
+It serves as a hub for Hillsdale friends and alumni, and as the local campus for Hillsdale graduate students of the School of Government and undergraduates in the College’s flagship Washington-Hillsdale Internship Program (WHIP).

 Constructed in 1892, the building was originally three single-family townhouses, constructed of pressed brick in the style popular on Capitol Hill at the time.
 In the 1970s, the three townhouses houses were converted into one large office building, leaving the original Victorian exterior unchanged.